 Transition Assistance Program

-The Airman & Family Readiness Center is here to assist you during your transition from the military to civilian life.
+The Airman & Family Readiness Center is here to assist Service Members and Spouses during your transition from the military to civilian life.

 Effective 21 November 2012, Public Law 101-510, H.R.
 2433 and Executive Order 13518 mandates all separating or retiring service members complete newly established components of the Transition Assistance Program in addition to Pre-Separation Counseling, DD 2648/-1.
 It is mandatory that separating/retiring members contact the Airman and Family Readiness Center at 707-424-2486 to ensure requirements are completed, according to established timelines, prior to date of separation.